-Name Duration in Days Date of Maximum
+Name Duration in Date of

+Days Maximum

 Quadrantids 3 Jan.
 2

 Lyrids 4 April 20

 Eta Acquarids 8 May 2-4

 Delta Acquarids 3 July 28

 Perseids 35 Aug.
 11-12

 Orionids 14 Oct.
 19-23

 Leonids 3 Nov.
 14

 Andromedes 2 Nov.
 24

-Gemenids 14 Dec 11-13
+Gemenids 14 Dec.
+11-13

 The above dates should be taken as only approximate, as there is a variation from year to year.
-The exact dates of each shower may be obtained in advance by consulting such publica-
+The exact dates of each shower may be obtained in advance by consulting such publicaproximately 1/2 second in this instance.

-Fig. 2 - A sound-on-film record of a meteor whistle and burst.
-A - random set noise before appearance of meteor; B - the "whistle," starting with a high pitch at the left and rapidly descending to zero-beat at the right; C - the "burst," when the signal strength washes out the receiver noise; D - the burst tailing off, set noise increasing; E - signal no longer perceptible and set noise again dominates.
+- A sound-on-film record of a meteor whistle and burst.
+A -- random set noise before appearance of meteor; B - the "whistle," starting with a high pitch at the left and rapidly descending to zero-beat at the right; the "burst," when the signal strength washes out the receiver noise; D - the burst tailing off, set noise increasing; E - signal no longer perceptible and set noise again dominates.

-creasing; E - signal no longer perceptible and set noise again dominates.
-The "ticks" in the burst region (C-D) are time signals at intervals of 1/15 second, so the major burst signal lasted approximately 1/2 second in this instance. tions as Sky and Telescope magazine, which may be found in any public library.
+The "ticks" in the burst region (C-D) are time signals at intervals of 1/15 second, so the major burst signal lasted aptions as Sky and Telescope magazine, which may be found in any public library.